NOLAI/libpep/README.md

 Group elements can be generated by `GroupElement::random(..)` or `GroupElement::from_hash(..)`.
 Scalars are also 32 bytes, and can be generated with `Scalar::random(..)` or `Scalar::from_hash(..)`.
 There are specific classes for `ScalarNonZero` and `ScalarCanBeZero`, since for almost all PEP operations, the scalar should be non-zero.

-## API

-We offer APIs at different abstraction levels (that are not-so-coincidentally organized alphabetically in modules):

-1. The `arithmetic` module offers basic arithmetic operations on scalars and group elements.
-2. The `base` module provides ElGamal encryption/decryption and implements the core PEP operations such as `rekey`, `reshuffle`, and `rerandomize`, as well as their extended `rekey2`, `reshuffle2`, `rsk`, and `rsk2` variants.
-3. The `core` module offers a user-friendly API with data types such as `Pseudonym` and `Attribute`, key management, and transcryption operations for pseudonymization and rekeying.
-4. The `distributed` module provides an API for distributed n-PEP scenarios, where multiple servers are involved in the rekeying and reshuffling operations and keys are derived from multiple blinded master keys.

-Depending on the use case, you can choose the appropriate level of abstraction.

 ## Development